wp-plugins/mailchimp-for-wp/readme.txt

 `

 = Can I add a checkbox to third-party forms? =
 Yes.
-Go to *MailChimp for WP > Checkboxes* and tick the "show checkbox at other forms (manual)" checkbox.
-Then, include a checkbox with name attribute `mc4wp-try-subscribe` and value `1` in your form.
+Just include a checkbox with name attribute `mc4wp-try-subscribe` and value `1` in your form.

 *Example HTML*
 `